strimzi/strimzi-kafka-oauth/README.md

 - `oauth.client.secret` (e.g.: "kafka-secret")
 - `oauth.username.claim` (e.g.: "preferred_username")

-Also specify the username corresponding to client account identified by `oauth.client.id` in `super.users` property in `server.properties` file:
+Also specify the principal corresponding to the client account identified by `oauth.client.id` in `super.users` property in `server.properties` file:
 - `super.users` (e.g.: "User:service-account-kafka")

 This is not a full set of available `oauth.*` properties.
-All the `oauth.*` properties described in the next chapter about configuring the Kafka clients also apply to configuring the client side of inter-broker communication.
+All the `oauth.*` properties described in the next chapter about [configuring the Kafka clients](#configuring-the-kafka-client) also apply to configuring the client side of inter-broker communication.

 ### Configuring the Kafka Broker authorization